 This classic original offers the opportunity to journey through history and take a look at how communication has evolved over the span of time.

-Below are a few of the basic details for experiencing this ride on your next vacation.
+Below are a few basic details for experiencing this ride on your next vacation.

 Park Entrance at Epcot